GDSC-CPU/tf-workshop/slides/workshop-nn/mnist.md

 ```

 * Many **popular** datasets are _"built-in"_, or _"preloaded"_ in many ML libraries
-  - Boston Housing is one example: we don't have to load house pricing data from a CSV
+  - [Boston Housing][3] is one example: we don't have to load house pricing data from a CSV
   - although this dataset has [ethical issues][1], and was [deprecated][2] in Scikit-learn
 * **Convenience:** gets rid of distractions in bringing your own images, loading CSVs, etc.
     - can focus on the core ML stuff